mpdubbin/job_search_tool/README.md

 This is the basic outline of the project.
 ![basic outline](assets/readme/Screenshot%202025-03-20%20at%2010.41.09 AM.png)

+An image of the GUI is at the bottom of this README.

 ## To use
 1. install and have Ollama running
 2. set up environment variables in a .env at the root: